333Kenji/IMDB_KMeans/readme.md

 ## Motivations

 Project introduction.

 I'm doing this project to build intuition in clustering using the KMeans algorithm.
-The project goal is to succesfully develop clusters of movies while also producing their profiles, i.e. the typical values associated with each.
-The major challenges presented by ths project are first, paring down the hefty IMDB databse files into a dataframe of relevant features, then transforming the features so their scale and centering permits an accepable estimation grouping prior to modeling.
+The project goal is to successfully develop clusters of movies while also producing their profiles, i.e. the typical values associated with each.
+The major challenges presented by this project are first, paring down the hefty IMDB data files into a data frame of relevant features, then transforming the features so their scale and centering permit an acceptable estimation grouping before modeling.
-The Solution
 - By transforming the data and selecting the optimal number of centroids I'm able to develop a KMeans model.
 - Evaluation Metrics.
     - model accruacy and the elbbow method.